Boberro/arma3-trimview/readme.txt

 You can change the default binding going to Options -> Controls -> Configure addons (bottom of the screen) and selecting Boberro's TrimView from the drop-down list.

 By default view distance is trimmed to 200 meters, but you can change it in userconfig file (userconfig/bbrr_trimview/bbrr_trimview_config.hpp)

+Changelog (probably does not interest you, but I'm old and can forget stuff otherwise): v1.0.2 - added ability to squint, in addition to shortening the view distance; out with the userconfig, all hail the CBA! v1.0.1 - experimental ability to lengthen the view distance instead of shortening it v1.0 - initial release